 This functionality benchmark aims at evaluating the ability of a robot to understand speech commands that a user gives in a home environment.
 A list of commands will be selected among the set of predefined recognizable commands (i.e. commands that the robot should be able to recognize within the tasks of the competition or in similar situations).

 Teams can use either one or more fully autonomous robots to solve the tasks.
 Robots must conform to certain size, weight, safety restrictions and are wirelessly networked with other devices, such as motorised blinds + surveillance cameras.
 Teams are not allowed to modify the environment or add additional devices.

-RoCKIn is designed to be accessible and encourage collaboration by having tasks and subtasks of increasing complexity.
-We will ensure subjective evaluations are minimised and that the quality of sub-system components are recognised as well as success in performing the overall task.
+Benchmarking in RoCKIn has been designed so as to minimise subjective evaluations and to allow for the quality of sub-system components to be recognised as well as success in performing the overall task.
 Though the careful design and revision of the challenge rules we hope to allow for the comparison of performances across years.